State Guide

 The typical Indiana search sequence starts with name, city, and age range in MyCase.
 Indiana's portal allows searches by name across all participating courts, which is significantly more useful than county-by-county searches required in less centralized states.
 However, I still recommend narrowing the likely county first through a broader people-search tool, because MyCase name searches for common surnames still return large result sets without location context.

 Once a county is identified, MyCase provides case-level detail for public criminal and civil matters.
 Family, juvenile, and certain other case types are restricted.
 For cases not appearing in MyCase, the county circuit court clerk's office is the next step.
+Our guide on finding someone by name and city explains how city context helps narrow results even in states with good statewide portals.

 Industry insight